 supporters and the government troops and supporters.

-There is a National Trust for Scotland visitor centre (admission charge) with a film, exhibition and gift shop.
+There is a National Trust for Scotland visitor centre including cafe and gift shop.

 Nearby you can take an atmospheric wander around the Clava Cairns which are popular with Outlander fans.